 UPGRADE TO ETHERNET – MAKE THE SWITCH

-The Age of fiber ethernet has dawned, rising to meet the escalating needs for more reliable and faster bandwidth – and evolving to support complex corporate communications like streaming video, podcasts, webinars, and other server communications – while also answering to Corporate America's rising cost-containment consciousness.
+The Age of fast ethernet has dawned, rising to meet the escalating needs for more reliable and faster bandwidth – and evolving to support complex corporate communications like streaming video, podcasts, webinars, and other server communications – while also answering to Corporate America's rising cost-containment consciousness.

 In the face of a decade marked by a downturn, corporate America's appetite for new and faster communications has not waned.
-Laying new fiber to carry fiber ethernet is one solution to meet the growing appetite for bandwidth; but one that represents a significant capital expenditure, although one with a high payback.
+Laying new fiber to carry fast ethernet is one solution to meet the growing appetite for bandwidth; but one that represents a significant capital expenditure, although one with a high payback.
 Given it's reliability and quality, it is very popular in spite of alternatives that many businesses use, such as cable or Ethernet over Copper (EoC).
 Where it is available, EoC builds on existing infrastructure as a practical solution.
-To meet bandwidth requirements above T1, compared to legacy systems, fiber ethernet offers more speed, at lower cost per mg, and with a very high degree of reliability, flexibility, and with a scalable environment..
+To meet bandwidth requirements above T1, compared to legacy systems, fast ethernet offers more speed, at lower cost per mg, and with a very high degree of reliability, flexibility, and with a scalable environment..

 Scalability – Bandwidth can be adjusted quickly and conveniently, with the ease of just a phone call to your carrier.
 Then, within a few hours, or as many as a few days, depending on your set-up, your bandwidth needs can be throttled up to meet your new requirements.
 No waiting for weeks and the cost to change is minimal.

-Reliability – fiber ethernet is more reliable than legacy systems including T1's and DS3's that use twisted copper pairs, where if one pair goes down, the whole system is out.
+Reliability – fast ethernet is more reliable than legacy systems including T1's and DS3's that use twisted copper pairs, where if one pair goes down, the whole system is out.
 With EoC, if one pair goes down, the bandwidth might be reduced but the service does not go down.
 With SD-WAN combining 2 or more diverse circuits, the only effect of one of the services going out, is that bandwidth will be reduced.

 Ease – Ethernet over Copper installation can be accomplished conveniently, compared to Legacy Solutions.